ssdeanx/Deanmachines/README.md

 ## AI Assistant Notes (For GitHub Copilot / Collaborators)

 - **Workspace Context:** You are working within the `c:\Users\dm\Documents\Backup\DeanmachinesMastrra` directory on Windows.
-- **Core Technologies:** Mastra AI framework, TypeScript, Zod (for schemas), Puppeteer (for browser automation), SigNoz/OpenTelemetry (for tracing), various LLM providers (Google, OpenAI, Anthropic, etc.).
+- **Core Technologies:**
+  - **Framework:** Mastra AI framework (TypeScript)
+  - **Type Safety:** Zod for schema validation, TypeScript for static typing
+  - **Web Automation:** Puppeteer for browser automation
+  - **Observability:** SigNoz/OpenTelemetry for tracing, Langfuse for LLM observability
+  - **LLM Providers:** Google, OpenAI, Anthropic, Vertex AI, Ollama (all with unified interfaces)
+  - **Memory:** LibSQL with 1M token context support via custom memory processors

-- **Key Files:**
+- **Key Files to Understand:**
-  - `src/mastra/tools/index.ts`: The main "barrel" file where all tools are registered and exported. **Crucial for tool discovery.**
+  - `src/mastra/tools/index.ts`: The central registry where all tools are registered and exported. **Critical for tool discovery.**
-  - `src/mastra/tools/`: Directory containing individual tool implementations (e.g., `puppeteerTool.ts`, `readwrite.ts`, `document-tools.ts`).
+  - `src/mastra/database/index.ts`: Memory management and thread persistence with 1M token support.
-  - `src/mastra/agents/`: Directory containing agent configurations.
+  - `src/mastra/agents/config/`: Directory containing agent configurations and model utilities.
-  - `src/mastra/workflows/`: Directory containing workflow definitions.
+  - `src/mastra/agents/base.agent.ts`: Base agent implementation with hooks, tracing, and voice support.
+  - `src/mastra/workflows/`: Orchestration of multi-agent workflows and networks.
-  - `src/mastra/services/`: Directory for shared services like tracing (`signoz.ts`) and database interactions.
+  - `src/mastra/services/`: Shared services like tracing (`signoz.ts`) and observability (`langfuse.ts`).
-  - `CHANGELOG.md`: **Check this file frequently** for recent changes, additions, and context on the current state of development.
+  - `CHANGELOG.md`: **Check this file first** for recent changes and current development context.

-  - `package.json`: Lists project dependencies.
-- **Recent Major Additions (See `CHANGELOG.md` v0.0.15):**
+- **Recent Major Additions:**
-  - **`puppeteerTool`:** A powerful tool for browser automation was added (`src/mastra/tools/puppeteerTool.ts`).
-It supports complex action sequences (clicking, typing, scraping, scrolling, etc.) defined via its input schema.
-  - **Knowledge Base Saving:** `puppeteerTool` can now save its scraped results directly to the knowledge base using the `writeKnowledgeFileTool` from `src/mastra/tools/readwrite.ts`.
-This requires providing `saveKnowledgeFilename` and related options in the input.
-  - **Tracing:** `puppeteerTool` is fully integrated with SigNoz tracing, providing detailed observability.
-  - **Registration:** `puppeteerTool` is correctly registered in `src/mastra/tools/index.ts`.
+  - **Memory Processors:** Implemented in `src/mastra/database/memory-processors.ts` with 1M token support.
+  - **Puppeteer Tool:** Advanced browser automation in `src/mastra/tools/puppeteerTool.ts`.
+  - **Notion Integration:** Full Notion API client and tools in `src/mastra/tools/notion.ts`.
+  - **Universal Provider Support:** All major LLM providers (Google, OpenAI, Anthropic, Vertex, Ollama) with unified interfaces.
+  - **GraphRAG Tools:** Graph-based retrieval augmented generation tools in `src/mastra/tools/graphRag.ts`.

 - **Development Workflow:**
-    1. **Understand the Goal:** Clarify the user's request.
+  1. **Understand Requirements:** Clarify what needs to be built or fixed.
-    2. **Check `CHANGELOG.md`:** Review recent changes for context.
+  2. **Check CHANGELOG.md:** Review recent changes for context.
-    3. **Identify Relevant Files:** Locate the files needing modification (e.g., specific tool, agent config, barrel file).
+  3. **Locate Relevant Files:** Use semantic search to find related code.
-    4. **Implement Changes:** Write or modify the TypeScript code.
+  4. **Implement Changes:** Follow existing patterns and use TypeScript + Zod.
-        - Use Zod for defining input/output schemas for tools and agents.
-        - Leverage existing tools (like `writeKnowledgeFileTool`) when possible by importing them and calling their `.execute()` method, passing the necessary `context` and `container`.
-        - Integrate logging (`logger.info`, `logger.debug`, etc.) and tracing (`createAISpan`, `recordMetrics`, `span.addEvent`) for observability.
-    5. **Register Tools:** If adding a new tool, ensure it's imported and added to the appropriate arrays/maps in `src/mastra/tools/index.ts`.
+  5. **Register Tools:** If adding tools, ensure they're registered in `tools/index.ts` with proper schema patching.
-    6. **Update `CHANGELOG.md`:** Document the changes clearly, including file paths and key implementation details.
+  6. **Update CHANGELOG.md:** Document your changes with file paths and implementation details.
-    7. **Lint & Type Check:** Assume the user runs `eslint` and `tsc` after changes.
-Aim for code that passes these checks. **Do not introduce type errors.**
-- **Key Commands (Assume user runs these):**
-  - `pnpm install`: Install dependencies.
-  - `pnpm run dev`: Start the development server (likely using `mastra dev`).
-  - `pnpm run lint`: Check code style.
-  - `pnpm run typecheck`: Check TypeScript types.
-- **Goal:** Maintain a robust, type-safe, observable, and well-documented Mastra AI backend.
-Follow user instructions carefully and leverage the existing framework patterns.
+  7. **Run Type Checks:** Ensure your changes pass TypeScript validation.

+- **Common Patterns:**
+  - **Tool Registration:** All tools must be registered in `tools/index.ts` and have their output schemas patched.
+  - **Tracing:** Use `createTracedSpan()` for OpenTelemetry and `langfuse.createTrace()` for LLM observability.
+  - **Memory:** Use `createMemory()` or `sharedMemory` for agent memory with thread management.
+  - **Model Creation:** Use provider-specific utilities like `createGoogleModel()` or `createOpenAIModel()`.

 ---

-## Additional AI Assistant Guidance (2025-04-15)
+## Additional AI Assistant Guidance (2025-05-01)

+- **Memory System (New):**
+  - The workspace now fully supports 1M token contexts through custom memory processors in `database/memory-processors.ts`.
+  - The `createLargeContextProcessors()` function creates a chain of processors that handle token limiting, tool call filtering, and semantic clustering.
+  - When working with memory, use `createMemory()` with `highTokenLimits: true` (default) to enable 1M token support.
+  - Memory processors are observable via SigNoz and Langfuse for debugging and optimization.

 - **Provider Support:**
+  - All major LLM providers (Google, Vertex, OpenAI, Anthropic, Ollama) are supported with unified interfaces.
-  - This workspace now fully supports Google, Vertex AI, OpenAI, and Anthropic as LLM providers.
-Provider configuration is strictly validated with Zod schemas in `provider.utils.ts`.
+  - Provider configuration is strictly validated with Zod schemas in `provider.utils.ts`.
-  - Model instantiation is robust and type-safe, using the correct provider instance pattern for @ai-sdk/openai and @ai-sdk/anthropic.
-See `model.utils.ts` for details.
+  - Model instantiation follows the correct pattern for each provider's SDK.
+  - OpenAI-compatible endpoints are supported via the `"openai-compatible"` provider type.

 - **Type Safety:**
-  - All provider and model config types are exported from `config.types.ts` and `provider.utils.ts` for downstream use.
+  - All schemas are defined with Zod and strictly enforced at runtime.
-  - Tool schemas are always patched and validated at registration in `tools/index.ts`.
+  - Tool input/output schemas are patched and validated during registration.
+  - Provider and model configs have explicit types and validation.
+  - Use TypeScript type guards when accessing optional fields.

 - **Error Handling:**
-  - Lint and type errors must be checked after every file edit.
-Use the `get_errors` tool or your IDE's diagnostics.
-  - If you encounter a provider/model/tool registration error, check the README and the relevant config files for patterns and best practices.
+  - Always check for errors after async operations, especially database and LLM calls.
+  - Use the singleton `langfuse` instance for tracing and scoring.
+  - Wrap tool execution in try/catch and log errors with context.
+  - Use the recursion guard in `thread-manager.ts` to prevent stack overflows.

 - **Windows Context:**
-  - This workspace is developed and tested on Windows.
-File paths, scripts, and environment variables may use Windows conventions.
+  - This workspace is developed on Windows.
+Use Windows-compatible paths and commands.
+  - File paths should use forward slashes (`/`) in code for cross-platform compatibility.
+  - Environment variables are loaded from `.env` files and validated in `tools/index.ts`.

-- **Changelog Discipline:**
+- **Self-Reminder Checklist:**
-  - All significant changes must be documented in `CHANGELOG.md` with a date and version.
-See the latest entry for format.
-- **AI Assistant Self-Reminder:**
-  - Always gather context before making changes.
+  - ✅ Gather context before making changes (check CHANGELOG.md first)
-  - Prefer semantic search for codebase exploration.
+  - ✅ Use semantic search to explore the codebase
-  - Never assume tool registration—verify in `tools/index.ts`.
+  - ✅ Verify tool registration in `tools/index.ts`
-  - Document all new patterns and integrations here for future reference.
-  - Lint and type errors must be checked after every file edit.
-Use the `get_errors` tool or your IDE's diagnostics.
-  - If you encounter a provider/model/tool registration error, check the README and the relevant config files for patterns and best practices.
+  - ✅ Ensure all schemas are properly defined and patched
+  - ✅ Add tracing and observability to new code
+  - ✅ Document changes in CHANGELOG.md
+  - ✅ Run type checks after making changes
+  - ✅ Test with real data when possible

 ---